fiveace-Merill/luxdev-prep-course/postgres/readme.md

 One instructor can teach many courses.

-One Student can enroll to more than one course.
+One Student can enroll in more than one course.

-The Enrollments table links students to courses, storing grade per enrollment.
+The Enrollments table links students to courses, storing grades per enrollment.

 ### Key Queries Description

-Below are some useful queries for reporting and monitoring academic perfomance.
-Each of these provide some actionable insights.
+Below are some useful queries for reporting and monitoring academic performance.
+Each of these provides some actionable insights.

 1. **Students in at least one course**

-Query to identify active learners and can be used to do follow up interventions for students who haven't enrolled to any course.
+A query to identify active learners and can be used to do follow up interventions for students who haven't enrolled to any course.

 2. **Students enrolled in more than two Courses**

-Gets students currently enrolled in more than two course, maybe used to flag students who have more course workload.
+Gets students currently enrolled in more than two courses, maybe used to flag students who have a heavier course workload.

 3. **Course with total enrollments**

-Reveal the popularity of a course and can help in resource planning e.g classroom capacity, course material printing, and can inform curriculum decisions.
+Reveal the popularity of a course and can help in resource planning, e.g, classroom capacity, course material printing, and can inform curriculum decisions.

 4. **Average grade per score**

-For each letter finds the corresponding numeric score, and finds the mean score per course.
+For each letter, finds the corresponding numeric score, and finds the mean score per course.
 Can be used for ranking overall course perfomance.

 5. **Students not enrolled in any course**